• Plage Bonaparte à Plouha (Côtes d'Armor) - Haut-lieu de la Résistance

 En français france

 It is 70 years to the day, on this Saturday 2nd August 2014, at the initiative of the A3P (Association pour la Preservation et la Promotion du Patrimoine of Fournival) which was associated with the ASAA, that a tribute was paid to 2nd Lt.
-Gerald C. Chapman, pilot of the P-51B "Mustang" # 43-6846, VF-A, belonging to the 4th Fighter Group, 336th Fighter Squadron of the 8th Air Force.
+Gerald C. Chapman, pilot of the P-51B "Mustang" # 43-6846, 4th Fighter Group, 336th Fighter Squadron of the 8th Air Force.

-On this 2nd August 2014, under a hot summer sun, it was on the exact site of the crash that both History enthusiasts, Associations of veterans and the population from the nearby towns and villages gathered together.
+Under a hot summer sun, it was on the exact site of the crash that both History enthusiasts, Associations of veterans and the population from the nearby towns and villages gathered together.
 Mr. Desmedt, departmental Councillor, honoured this tribute with his presence.

 This ceremony, characterized by simplicity, was led by Mr. Revelin.
 First of all he did not fail to recall that exactly 100 years before, France decreed the general mobilization order for a war that would ultimately last four years before recalling the circumstances of the death of the young American pilot Gerald C. Chapman.